-CLE+ in the News
+CLE+ in the National Press

 National publications are writing great things about the Cleveland Plus region every day.
 See what they have to say by checking out the stories below.

 Chefs Doug Katz (Fire, Food and Drink, Katz Club Diner) and Jonathon Sawyer (Greenhouse Tavern, Noodlecat), are semifinalists in the James Beard Foundation award category for best chef, Great Lakes.